 The Best Chicken Shawarma Marinade

 The chicken shawarma marinade is what makes the dish!
-Shawarma is flavoured with a blend of warm middle eastern spices.
-I have tested this marinade many times, tweaking elements as I go, and it's finally perfected.
+I have tested this marinade many times, tweaking elements as I go, and it’s finally perfected.
+It has a blend of warm spices, along with olive oil, lemon juice, garlic and sliced onions.

 a small plate with an array of spices, including cayenne, salt, clove, cumin, cardamom, paprika, allspice, cinnamon